zarr-developers/zarr-python/docs/contributing.rst

 Merging pull requests
 ~~~~~~~~~~~~~~~~~~~~~

-If at all possible, pull requests submitted by an external contributor should be
+Pull requests submitted by an external contributor should be reviewed and approved by at least
-reviewed and approved by all core developers before being merged.
-Pull requests
+one core developers before being merged.
+Ideally, pull requests submitted by a core developer
-submitted by a core developer should be reviewed and approved by all other core
-developers before being merged.
+should be reviewed and approved by at least one other core developers before being merged.

 Pull requests should not be merged until all CI checks have passed (Travis, AppVeyor,
 Coveralls) against code that has had the latest master merged in.